Facaller/odin_bst/pseudocode.md

 Using successor: Instead of just naming the variable current, we use successor to make it clear that this is the node we are looking for.

 While loop condition: Instead of checking current && current.left, we specifically check if successor.left !== null — it’s more explicit about what we’re checking (that we want to keep moving left until we hit a node with no left child).

+******

+You’re not actually replacing the node’s value.
+When you find the successor, you do node = tempNode;.
+That just reassigns the local variable node, not the actual node in the tree.
+The real node in the tree remains unchanged.
+You need to copy the successor’s data into node, then delete the successor node from the right subtree.

+Your findSuccessor method doesn’t use the current node.
+It tries to access a variable node that isn’t defined in its scope.
+You’re not passing in which node’s successor you’re looking for.
+It should accept the node as an argument so it can look at node.right.

+You never delete the successor after copying its value.
+Once you replace the target node’s value with its successor’s, the successor still exists in the right subtree.
+You must delete that successor node to avoid duplicates.

+Parent reassignment only happens for the original node.
+Because you replace node = tempNode instead of updating pointers or values correctly, your parent references are not updated as you think they are.

+In short:

+The line node = tempNode doesn’t modify the tree.

+findSuccessor needs access to the node whose successor you’re finding.

+After copying the successor’s data, you still need to delete that successor from the right subtree.

+Fix those conceptual points, and your two-children case will start behaving correctly.